jama5262/Politico/README.md

 Politico enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.

-## The project was build on no framework as per required, hence the usual HTML, CSS and JS
+## The project was build on no framework as per required, hence the usual HTML, CSS and JS.
+To view it click [here](https://github.com/jama5262/Politico/tree/gh-pages)

 ## Site Link
 Click here for site link -> [Site Link](https://jama5262.github.io/Politico/UI/)